CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 {{%/notice %}}

-The below underlay IP fabric configuration based on the this example topology diagram and physical connectivity
+The below underlay IP fabric configuration based on this example topology diagram and physical connectivity

 {{<figure src="/images/guides/cumulus-nsxt/virt_bare_metal.JPG">}}

-**Rack 1** – Two NVIDIA Switches in MLAG + One ESXi hypervisor connected in active/active bonding</br>
+**Rack 1** – Two NVIDIA Switches in MLAG + One ESXi hypervisor connected in active/active bonding
 **Rack 2** – Two NVIDIA Switches in MLAG + One ESXi hypervisor and One Bare-Metal server, both connected in active/active bonding

 ## Physical Connectivity